daveyproctor/Arduino/lab4/README.txt

 Our processes can have four possible states in our queues:
     - RUNNING: The process is online.
     - WAITING: The process has to wait for mutual exclusion before it can proceed.
-    - READY: The process still has some work to do before queueing for mutual exclusion.
+    - READY: The process either still has some work to do before queueing for mutual exclusion or doesn't need it at all.
-    - DEAD: The process is finished running and no longer needs mutual exclusion.
+    - DEAD: The process is finished running.

 Our process_state structure that we use to keep track of our context-switching processes has the following components:
     - sp_bot: Bottom of that process's stack, for keeping track of malloc'd memory.